 Below is the topmost comparison between Hibernate vs JDBC

-|The basis of comparison Between Hibernate vs JDBC||
+|The basis of comparison||

-|General||Hibernate is mainly used for maintaining proper object-oriented programming mapping which actually designed in Java platform or ecosystem.
+|General||Hibernate is mainly used for maintaining proper object-oriented programming mapping, which actually designed in Java platform or ecosystem.
 It is very much popular in between all the available object-relational mapping tools.
-All the popular framework in Java especially Spring easily supported hibernate, that’s why Spring-Hibernate project is enough popular in the current market.||JDBC is mainly used for static application or some legacy application where migration is too costly.
+All the popular framework in Java, especially Spring, easily supported hibernate; that’s why the Spring-Hibernate project is popular enough in the current market.||JDBC is mainly used for static application or some legacy application where migration is too costly.
 People are normally preferring to using JDBC for some time on a small project or preparing manual object-relational mapping architecture for using in some big project.
 All the proper aspect of Hibernate can be reachable by JDBC doing some manual development which is too costly for any developer.|

 |Caching Mechanism||Hibernate caching mechanism is too much simpler than any other ORM tool available in the market.
-Hibernate mainly popular to the developer due to this extraordinary features.
+Hibernate mainly popular with the developer due to this extraordinary features.
 It always helps to improve the performance of the application, as this mechanism helps the application to reduce the frequency of creating a connection with the database every time.
-It holds data into memory cache which can be utilized for later point of time in entire application as per requirement.
+It holds data into a memory cache, which can be utilized for a later point of time in the entire application as per requirement.
 Cache data can be refresh by reloading those hibernate objects.
-All the ORM objects hold those cache data which helps the application to reuse those data easily without several interactions with the database.||No caching mechanism define in JDBC.|
+All the ORM objects hold those cache data, which helps the application to reuse those data easily without several interactions with the database.||No caching mechanism define in JDBC.|

-|Query||Object-relational mapping and criteria can able to resolve all the SQL query related requirement.
-Until it has one HQL concept.||Normal SQL query has been used in JDBC.|
+|Query||Object-relational mapping and criteria can able to resolve all the SQL query related requirement until it has one HQL concept.||The normal SQL query has been used in JDBC.|

-Hibernate vs JDBC both can be used for connecting with database and fetching data from there in case of any business purpose of the application.
-Developer normally preferred JDBC if there don’t have any chance of changing database or continuation of complex legacy application.
+Hibernate vs JDBC both can be used for connecting with the database and fetching data from there in case of any business purpose of the application.
+Developer normally preferred JDBC if there don’t have any chance of changing the database or continuation of a complex legacy application.
 Hibernate is always preferable if people are really looking for proper object-relational mapping and define a transactional boundary without any manual effort.